Dramatic video of C-17 at Kabul airport shows people clinging to outside of JBLM-based plane

-A C-17 airplane bearing the markings of a Joint Base Lewis-McChord Air Force unit from Washington state was seen Monday in dramatic video from the airport in Kabul during the U.S. evacuation.
+A C-17 bearing the markings of an aircraft from Joint Base Lewis-McChord in Washington state was seen Monday in dramatic video from the airport in Kabul during the U.S. evacuation.

 The video, shared widely online, shows desperate civilians clinging to the plane as it taxis down the runway.

-The aircraft is part of the 62nd Air Lift Wing, 446th, a unit at JBLM, that has been involved in other humanitarian operations, ranging from evacuating people during Hurricane Katrina to an earlier Afghanistan airdrop of humanitarian rations.
+The aircraft is part of the 62nd Air Lift Wing, 446th, at JBLM, that has been involved in other humanitarian operations, ranging from evacuating people during Hurricane Katrina to an earlier Afghanistan airdrop of humanitarian rations.

 In inquiries Monday morning, the U.S. Central Command declined to comment on the role of the unit in the evacuations underway at the Kabul airport citing the need for security in an ongoing operation.